Documentation Index

 It implements the CSI specification to allow Kubernetes workloads to mount and use

-Archil volumes with both ReadWriteOnce (RWO) and ReadWriteMany (RWX) access modes.
+Archil disks with both ReadWriteOnce (RWO) and ReadWriteMany (RWX) access modes.

 Requirements: